plentymarkets/docs-raw/plentyInterface/Account.md

 ## Contracts<a name="account_newsletter_contracts"></a>
 ### NewsletterRepositoryContract<a name="account_contracts_newsletterrepositorycontract"></a>

 The NewsletterRepositoryContract is the interface for the newsletter repository.
-This interface allows to assign email addresses of contacts or interested parties to email folders.
+This interface allows to assign email addresses of recipients to email folders.
 Depending on the settings selected for each email folder, different newsletters can be sent to different target groups.

 #### Namespace